By Anca Negulescu, Writer

 “Can you survive the Netherlands?”

-That was the question asked by the ESN Utrecht Activities Committee kick-off event of the semester, and two dozen or so brave souls were eager to rise to the challenge.
+That was the question asked by the ESN Utrecht Activities Committee kick-off event of the semester last year, and two dozen or so brave souls were eager to rise to the challenge.

 Spoiler alert: while it may be a question our friends and families at home jokingly – and not so jokingly – ask us regularly, no, they were not referring to surviving the Dutch weather – which, hey, has not even been that bad so far!
 I better not jinx it.
 Instead, the mysterious description was a “survival obstacle course”.